Edward Lee Elmore: Plea deal

 On March 3, 2012, Elmore and his legal team agreed to an Alford plea with prosecutor Jerry Peace.
-Elmore was sentenced to time served and released to his family.
+Elmore was sentenced to time served and released.

 Criticism of prosecution

 Elmore's case has been covered extensively and labeled by many as a miscarriage of justice.

 Anatomy of Injustice: A Murder Case Gone Wrong

 Raymond Bonner covers Elmore's legal battles in his book Anatomy of Injustice: A Murder Gone Wrong.
 There, he presents the case that the state of South Carolina convicted Elmore and kept him in jail despite numerous questions about the reliability of evidence, deceit by the Greenwood District Attorney's Office, and ineffective assistance of counsel by Elmore's initial trial counsel.

-Bonner said that Elmor's case “stands out because it raises nearly all the issues that shape debate about capital punishment: race, mental retardation, a jailhouse informant, DNA testing, bad defense lawyers, prosecutorial misconduct and a strong claim of innocence.”
+Bonner said that Elmore's case “stands out because it raises nearly all the issues that shape debate about capital punishment: race, mental retardation, a jailhouse informant, DNA testing, bad defense lawyers, prosecutorial misconduct and a strong claim of innocence.”